 9. Leverage a CRM

 A customer relationship management (CRM) platform integrates with marketing automation to simplify the process further while garnering valuable insights, lead data and important metrics.
 It arms your sales team with a history of each lead’s interactions with content, your website and your brand, better preparing them to more effectively speak with prospects during each encounter.
 A CRM also makes it easier for you to determine where leads are getting stalled, helping you determine where to add more content to advance prospects through the process.
 It will also tell you which calls-to-actions are working best and which need to be adjusted.
-If you’re interested in learning more about CRM and Marketing Automation you can request a free Act! demo here.
+If you’re interested in learning more about CRM and Marketing Automation you can try Act! for free for 14 days.

 10. Measure your results and refine your strategy